5 Tips for teaching social studies using interactive lessons (Blog image)

 5. Turbocharge engagement with gamified learning

 Even though your Nearpod presentation has allowed for multiple assessments during the lesson, one more tool must be shared.
 Of course, Quiz, Fill in the Blank, Memory Tests, and other tools can assess students at the end of the lesson.
 Time to Climb is an educational game where students compete using different characters to climb to the top.
-A review of the causes of the American Civil War will be an experience the students immerse themselves in if it is gamified in Time to Climb.
+A review of the causes of the American Civil War will be an experience in which the students immerse themselves if it is gamified in Time to Climb.
 As the facilitator, cheer on the students, do some play-by-play, and give rewards to the winners and participants!
 Music, sound, and competition will fuel engagement as the lesson ends.
+Our fun social studies activities encourage student engagement and ensure they are actively involved in their learning process.

 Students playing Time to Climb as a social studies classroom games on their devices